 Sent with love from the backwaters,

-If you're interested in a Kerala holiday, chat to Thea and our friendly team of Luxury Travel Specialists on 0203 143 4293, or fill out our no-obligation enquiry form with ideas of your dream trip.
+If you're interested in a Kerala holiday, call Thea and our friendly team of Luxury Travel Specialists for a chat or fill out our no-obligation enquiry form with ideas of your dream trip.